 - Effectiveness This alternative would be effective.
 However, the site contaminants would be simply moved to an off-site landfill, and the excavation and transportation of the impacted soil may present health and risks that may be greater than the risks posed by leaving the soil in place.
 In the short term, excavation and off-site transport of impacted soil would temporarily increase hazards to site workers and the public due to the necessary handling and transportation of these soils.
 In the long term, excavation and off-site disposal may somewhat reduce the magnitude of existing risk at the site by contaminant mass removal compared to no action. - 2.
 Implementability The implementability of this remedial alternative is low given the cost it would take to excavate, and then backfill, all impacted soils.
 The site also would experience extreme disruption. - 3.
 Cost The estimated capital costs are anticipated to be very high. - 4.
-Sustainability The United States Global Change Research Program finds that the Midwest region will likely see future climate changes that include an overall increase in winter and summer temperatures, increasing numbers of hot days, and an increasing numbers of wet days.
-Climate change impacts to the Excavation and Off-Site Landfill Disposal Alternative are expected to be minimal as the site is not near a coastline or in a floodplain.
-This alternative would generate excessive greenhouse gases due to the large number of truck trips it would take to transport all impacted soils to an area landfill.
-These soils would also use an excessive amount of volume in the landfill, and therefore would not be considered a "greener cleanup".
+Impact of Potential Extreme Weather Events The United States National Oceanic and Atmospheric Administration (NOAA) finds that the Midwest region will likely see future changes to climate that include an overall increase in winter and summer temperatures, increasing numbers of hot days, and an increasing numbers of wet days.
+Related impacts to the Excavation and Off-Site Landfill Disposal Alternative are expected to be minimal as the site is not near a coastline or in a floodplain.